 by Ken Bakely

 So let’s be thankful for the power of art and creativity.
-Be it a TV show, book, movie, album, or something else entirely, these cultural works captured the zeitgeist, turning raw emotions into refined expressions, establishing a reference point for future generations.
+Be it a TV show, book, movie, album, or something else entirely, these cultural works captured the zeitgeist, turning raw emotions into refined expressions and establishing a reference point for future generations.
 Whether you traveled to a theater to take in a live performance, took refuge in the air-conditioned auditoriums of your multiplex, camped out in front of your TV to binge watch the latest craze, or plugged in your headphones to listen your new favorite tunes, you participated in the pop cultural moment.
-And with the increased consciousness that we share when absorbing current events, even your media choices carried a message, in a year marked by demonstrations, movements, and calls for change the world over.
+And with the increased consciousness that we share when absorbing current events, your media choices carried a message in a year marked by demonstrations, movements, and calls for change the world over.

 This year, I’m doing something different.
 Instead of counting down the top 15 movies I reviewed, I’m going to focus on 2017 titles, whether I reviewed them or not.
 Note that there are many titles I have yet to see, and so this list is only a snapshot of where my opinions stand as of December 31, 2017.
 There are four lists here: 10 favorites, 7 that I appreciated but didn’t love as much as everyone else, my 5 least favorite, and 3 “underrated” picks.

 (Simple enough; listed alphabetically.
 A boldfaced title denotes my top pick for the year.)

 The Big Sick (Michael Showalter)

 Personal Shopper (Olivier Assayas)

 (I have written about all of these films except Lady Bird.
 While I regret that I couldn’t find the time to write a review, I may seek out an opportunity share some thoughts about it in the new year.)